nbfontana/githor/README.md

 * Some components were created to help the main screens, like 'githor-loading' and 'github-user-card'.
 Some of them are dumb components wich are only responsible of emiting an event to the parent component so it can implement as it desires.
 * The final bundle is made with an CLI AOT Build and has async routes, for better performance.

-**Developer Considerations**

-I started with Angular.js a long time ago, then, I changed to Angular and I've already built more than 3 production ready applications with it.
-Nowadays I'm working on improving my skills with React, React w/ Redux, and some DevOps stuff.
-We should never stop learning...

 # Installation

 You need NodeJS with NPM and the [HerokuCLI](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) to publish the app if you want to.